 The story of Bascon Café and Restaurant is the opposite of Felicia’s.
 It started out as a bistro offering specialty meals and eventually ventured on cakes and other pastries.
 They have lunch buffet ever Wednesday and Sunday, and also serve mostly Filipino and Spanish inspired dishes apart from cakes, pastries and coffees.
 House favorites include Pesto Chicken, Choriza Risotto and Chicken Relleno.
 For the sweets its Triple Chocolate Mousse, Cosmopolitan Cake, Bubba Cake, Cathedral Cheesecake and Churros con Chocolate, but my personal favorite is Bascon’s Monk Cappucino Cake.
 Their other branch is in La Salle Bacolod.

-These are just seven out of countless restaurants, cafes, hole-in-the-wall diners and other culinary treasures of Bacolod City.
+These are just eight out of countless restaurants, cafes, hole-in-the-wall diners and other culinary treasures of Bacolod City.
 There are more out there, and I believe they merit a visit too.
 Well, I think I should book another trip to the City of Smiles.

 If you have recommendations, feel free to pitch it in!
 Happy food tripping!